Drichik0/BaybayinGo/README.md

   - Each key on the keyboard inserts a Baybayin symbol encoded with your symbol system (e.g., N+, +, E, O).
   - Input is validated against stored encoded answers; correct submissions increment the score.
   - A SnackBar provides immediate feedback, and incorrect attempts are stored for retry.
+# E. Originality and Acknowledgements
+All code, UI layout, and app assets used in this project were developed by Paul Aldrich Pimentel originally for this ICS26011 final project without using templates or pre-made applications.
+I acknowledge the following source materials freely provided by the NGO, Baybayin Buhayin:
+- John NL Leyson — Co-Founder of Baybayin Buhayin; creator of the custom Baybayin font used in the app.
+- Jose Jaime Enage — Founding Chairman of Baybayin Buhayin; creator of the “Baybayin Workshop” PowerPoint presentation, which provided background information and lecture material that helped shape the educational content of the app.
+All third-party materials are used strictly for educational purposes.
+This application, BaybayinGo!, promotes awareness of Baybayin as part of Filipino cultural heritage and teaches the script in alignment with Christian values of knowledge and stewardship.